cdepillabout/cloudy/README.md

 I recommend you look into either directly calling the CLI tool for a given cloud provider, or using a tool like Terraform to create cloud resources.

+## Versioning

+Cloudy is versioned according to the [Haskell PVP](https://pvp.haskell.org/).

+The Haskell PVP is very close to [Semver](https://semver.org/), except there is an extra MAJOR version component.

+For instance, with a Cloudy version like `MAJOR.MAJOR.MINOR.PATCH` (`1.2.3.4`), you can think of it being similar to a Semver like `MAJOR.MINOR.PATCH` (`12.3.4`).

+In the Haskell PVP, the leftmost `MAJOR` version number is only bumped to show a _significant_ change in functionality, stableness, or usability.

 ## WARNING

 Cloudy is still beta software.
 It is possible that cloud resources are not